Lorenzo Carter (American football): New York Giants

-The New York Giants selected Carter in the third round (66th overall) of the 2018 NFL Draft.
+The New York Giants selected Carter in the third round (66th overall) of the 2018 NFL draft.
 Carter was the eighth linebacker drafted in 2018.

-On May 10, 2018, the New York Giants signed Carter to a four-year, $4.08 million contract that includes a signing bonus of $1.04 million.
+On May 10, 2018, the Giants signed Carter to a four-year, $4.08 million contract that includes a signing bonus of $1.04 million.
 In Week 3, against the Houston Texans, Carter recorded his first professional sack.

-In week 6 of the 2019 season against the New England Patriots, Carter forced a fumble on Tom Brady which was recovered by teammate Markus Golden who returned it for a touchdown in the 35-14 loss.
+In week 6 of the 2019 season against the New England Patriots, Carter forced a fumble on Tom Brady which was recovered by teammate Markus Golden who returned it for a touchdown in the 35–14 loss.
 He finished the season second on the team with 4.5 sacks.

 Carter entered the 2020 season as one of the Giants starting pass rushers.
 In Week 5, he suffered a ruptured Achilles and was placed on season-ending injured reserve on October 19.

 On Week 5 of the 2021 NFL season against the Dallas Cowboys Carter got his first career interception from Dak Prescott.

 Atlanta Falcons

-Carter signed a one-year contract with the Atlanta Falcons on March 22, 2022.
-In Week 2, against the defending Super Bowl champion Los Angeles Rams, Falcons linebacker Troy Andersen blocked a punt, allowing Carter to pick up the loose ball and run it back to the endzone for a special teams touchdown in the 31-27 loss.
-In Week 8, against the Carolina Panthers, Carter recorded a pick-six off Panthers quarterback P. J. Walker in the 37-34 win.
+Carter signed a one-year contract with the Atlanta Falcons on March 22, 2022, worth up to $3.5 million with $2 million guaranteed.
+In Week 2, against the defending Super Bowl champion Los Angeles Rams, Falcons linebacker Troy Andersen blocked a punt, allowing Carter to pick up the loose ball and run it back to the endzone for a special teams touchdown in the 31–27 loss.
+In Week 8, against the Carolina Panthers, Carter recorded a pick-six off Panthers quarterback P. J. Walker in the 37–34 win.
+Overall, Carter started all 17 games for the Falcons in the 2022 season, recording 58 total tackles, 4 sacks, 1 fumble recovery, 1 interception, and a defensive touchdown.

-On March 7, 2023, Carter re-signed with the Falcons on a two-year contract.
+On March 7, 2023, Carter re-signed with the Falcons on a two-year contract worth up to $9 million, with $5.25 million guaranteed.
+He played in all 17 games with one start during the 2023 season and recorded 35 tackles, 3 sacks, 1 forced fumble, a career high 2 fumble recoveries, and 1 pass deflection.

+Tennessee Titans

+On March 20, 2025, Carter signed with the Tennessee Titans.
+On July 22, Carter announced his retirement from the NFL.